 But is it really true that atheists having nothing in common besides our lack of belief in gods?
 In this post, I'm going to argue that this claim obscures an important reality and prevents us from moving forward.
 In fact, most atheists do have plenty in common.

 Atheists Have Nothing in Common But Lack of Belief

 In the strictest sense possible, this claim that we do not have enough in common to unite us has merit.
 By definition, an atheist is someone who lacks theistic belief (i.e., someone who responds with anything other than an unqualified affirmative to the question of whether any sort of god or gods exist).

 Besides our lack of god belief, what else is true of 100% of atheists?Other than our humanity, not a hell of a lot.
-I'm just one person, and I've known atheists who believed in ghosts, atheists who were 9/11 "truthers," atheists who rabid anti-intellectuals, and so on.
-It sometimes does seem like we're all over the map.
+I'm just one person, and I've known atheists who believed in ghosts, atheists who were 9/11 "truthers," atheists who are rabid anti-intellectuals, and so on.
+It does often seem like we're all over the map.

 If we use this 100% standard, we find little to unite atheists.
 It is in this strict sense that we might say that atheists have nothing in common besides our lack of god belief.

 The implication of stopping here should be obvious to everyone.
 If we stop here, we close the door on any possibility of organizing atheists for any purpose.
 We conclude that it is impossible, and we stop trying.
 We concede our role as change agents and permit the status quo to persist.

 What if we loosen things up a bit and ask ourselves a slightly different question?